Theodore John Dimitry Jr.: History

 International College of Surgeons.
 Theodore's artificial eye was made from acrylic resins, the substance used to manufacture lucite.
 The eye fit the socket grasping the eye muscles and turned like a real eye.
 Ahead of his death, he was the head of the ophthalmology department at Louisiana State University and also the head of the ophthalmology department at Charity Hospital in New Orleans.
 Theodore was sick for one year before his death.
 He died at 66 years old in New Orleans.
 He was buried at Metairie Cemetery in New Orleans.
 His two sons Dr. Earl Dimitry (1910-1995) and Dr. Theodore Joseph Dimitry Jr. (1906-1982) continued his legacy.

+Dimitry's contributions to early American ophthalmology have been noted in regional medical histories.